 As part of these measures, 2012 was declared by the government as the 'year of entrepreneurship' and 2013 as the 'year of innovation'.
-In addition, and notwithstanding that the cost of starting a business is already one of the lowest of the region, 17 Congress recently approved a law that permits the incorporation of the different types of legal entities (including corporations, LLCs and SpAs) essentially for free and within a day.
+In addition, and notwithstanding that the cost of starting a business is already one of the lowest of the region, 18 Congress recently approved a statute that permits the incorporation of the different types of legal entities (including closely-held corporations, LLCs and SpAs) essentially for free and within a day.
+The statute provides an alternative to the required formalities for the incorporation of companies by permitting that the incorporation, modification, conversion, merger, spin-off or dissolution all be effective using an online electronic registry.

-The government is currently working on a new statute ('the Unified Law on Funds') with the aim of transforming Chile into a platform for the management of financial assets across the region.
-The new regulation would consolidate the current legislation on investment funds, mutual funds and investment funds of foreign capital in order to simplify and make their legal and regulatory framework consistent.
+In 2013, Congress approved a new statute (the Unified Law on Funds) which transforms Chile into a platform for the management of financial assets across the region.
+The new regulation sets a common framework and simplifies the legislation on investment funds, mutual funds and investment funds of foreign capital in order to simplify and make their legal and regulatory framework consistent.

-The draft Unified Law of Funds includes tax incentives, such as a tax exemption for foreign nationals investing in funds that hold more than 80 per cent of their assets outside Chile, as well as mechanisms to reimburse value added tax paid by foreign nationals in Chile.
-The government projects a three-fold increase in investment fund activity as a result of the Unified Law of Funds being enacted.
+The Unified Law of Funds includes tax incentives, such as a tax exemption for foreign nationals investing in funds that hold more than 80 per cent of their assets outside Chile, as well as mechanisms to reimburse value added tax paid by foreign nationals in Chile.
+The government projects a threefold increase in investment fund activity as a result of the Unified Law of Funds being enacted.

 Finally, during 2012 the executive branch enacted regulations in connection with the corporate governance of corporations.
 The new regulations explicitly state that the directors have not only a right, but also an obligation to inform themselves about the affairs of the corporation.
 Directors are now under an obligation to affirmatively state and record in the board minutes their opposition to board resolutions in order to be exempt from personal liabilities for damages to the corporation and its shareholders.
 This should put an end to the practice of remaining silent during deliberations of the board and subsequently claiming opposition to resolutions of the board.
 The new regulations also make mandatory the appointment of independent experts in the context of the valuations of mergers, including with respect to mergers where the consideration is paid in shares.
 The new regulations also permit attendance to board and shareholders' meetings by electronic means.